samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ***Visibility Outdoors.*** When traveling outdoors, most characters can see about 2 miles in any direction on a clear day, except where obstructions block their view.
 That range increases to 40 miles if they are atop a mountain or a tall hill or are otherwise able to look down on the area from a height.
 [Lightly Obscured](/sources/dnd/free-rules/rules-glossary#LightlyObscured) conditions reduce visibility: rain reduces maximum visibility to 1 mile, and fog reduces it to between 100 and 300 feet.

 Outdoor terrain determines the distance at which characters encounter other creatures.
-The [Travel Terrain](#TravelTerrain) table (see “[Travel](#Travel)” below) gives suggested encounter distances for different types of terrain.
+The [Travel Terrain](#TravelTerrain) table (see "[Travel](#Travel)" below) gives suggested encounter distances for different types of terrain.

 ***Visibility at Sea.*** From a ship’s crow’s nest, a lookout can see things up to 10 miles away, assuming clear skies and a relatively calm sea.
 Overcast skies reduce that distance by half.
 Lightly Obscured conditions reduce visibility just as they do on land.